 Bernard "Midget" Farrelly is the world's first surfing champion.
-The underrated name of modern surfing had style, skills and intelligence to mark the history of wave riding forever.
+The underrated name of modern surfing had the style, skills, and intelligence to mark the history of wave riding forever.

-The first ever World Surfing Championships are held in 1964 by the newly created International Surfing Federation.
-At Manly Beach, in Australia, Bernard "Midget" Farrelly defeats names like Joey Cabell and Mike Doyle to conquer the historical world surfing title, in front of 60000 surf fans.
+At Manly Beach, in Australia, Bernard "Midget" Farrelly defeats names like Joey Cabell and Mike Doyle to conquer the historical world surfing title in front of 60,000 surf fans.